Italy's top two banks in talks with KKR over bad loans vehicle

 "There are preliminary talks about a possible plan to create a fund between Intesa, UniCredit and KKR," said one of the sources on Thursday, following a report in La Repubblica newspaper.
 "There are no numbers yet and no documents have been exchanged."

 A second source said the initiative targeted so-called restructured loans, which have already been renegotiated.
-At the end of September, these totalled 8.1 billion euros (6 billion pounds) at UniCredit and 2.5 billion euros at Intesa before writedowns.
+At the end of September, these totaled 8.1 billion euros ($11 billion) at UniCredit and 2.5 billion euros at Intesa before writedowns.

 La Repubblica said KKR would invest in the vehicle, while the two banks would have a minority stake allowing them to take the loans off their consolidated balance sheet.